Centuripe

 Centuripe (Latin: Centuripae; Sicilian: Centorbi) is a town and comune in the province of Enna (Sicily, southern Italy).
 The city is 61 km from Enna in the hill country between the Rivers Dittaìno and Salso.
+It has 4,980 inhabitants.

 The economy is mostly based on agriculture.
 There are caves for sulphur and salt mineral, and water springs.

 History

-Thucydides mentions Kentoripa (Κεντόριπα) as a city of the Sicels, Hellenized in the 5th century BC.
+Thucydides mentions Kentoripa (Κεντόριπα) (also called Kentoripai) as a city of the Sicels that was Hellenized in the 5th century BC.
 It became an ally of the Athenians at the time of their expedition against Syracuse, and maintained its independence almost uninterruptedly (though it fell under the power of Agathocles) until the First Punic War when it immediately submitted to the Romans.
 It was thus granted Latin Rights before the rest of Sicily and was a civitas immunis ac libera sine foedere (free city exempted from tax).

 In the 3rd and 2nd centuries BC Centuripe Ware was a distinctive class of Sicilian vase painting, with the unusual feature of fully coloured painting in tempera applied after firing was complete.

 Cicero described it, perhaps with some exaggeration, as being by far the largest and richest city of Sicily, and as having a population of 10,000, engaged in the cultivation of an extensive territory.
 It appears to have suffered much in the war against Sextus Pompeius because of its loyalty to Octavian, but Octavian reconstructed and gave the inhabitants Roman citizenship.

 The Imperial Roman age has left the most impressive monumental remains.
 Grandiose monumental ruins, a rich complex of sculptures, numerous inscriptions: a whole series of elements seem to mark the accomplishments of a local family that, in the 2nd century, came to express a consul, a son of one of the components of the entourage of the emperor Hadrian.
 A large number of monumental remains were lost forever due to the neglect of the past and systematic theft and plundering for collectors and collections of every where.
 It gradually declined in the late Empire.

 Emperor Frederick II entirely destroyed the city in 1233 in punishment for its rebellion, the inhabitants deported to Augusta.
 King Charles I of Anjou razed it completely to the ground, and the city was rebuilt only in 1548 by Francesco I Moncada, the future Prince of Paternò.

 The city was known as Centorbi until 1863.
 In 1943 during World War II and the liberation of Sicily the Battle of Centuripe saw the town captured spectacularly from the defending Germans by the 38th (Irish) Infantry Brigade although it suffered some damage.

-Main monuments
+Demographics

+As of 2025, there are 4,980 people residing in Centuripe, of whom 49.0% are male and 51.0% are female.
+Minors make up 14.7% of the population, and pensioners make up 26.0%.
+This compares with the Italian average of 14.9% minors and 24.7% pensioners.